MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

     using Service.Qsharp;
     ```

-    The second statement references the namespace defined in your Q# algorithm file.
+    The second statement references the namespace defined in your Q# algorithm file, **LIbrary.qs**.

 1. Change the body of the ``Run`` method as follows: